 In addition to the primary components of the Common Application and Coalition Application, applicants are asked to respond to Columbia-specific questions to tell the Admissions Committee more about their academic, extracurricular and intellectual interests.
 We review the responses to these questions very carefully in order get a full sense of each unique individual beyond his or her transcripts and test scores.

-In 150 words or fewer, please briefly describe which single activity listed in the Activity section of your application are you most proud of and why.
+In 150 words or fewer, please briefly describe what aspect of the Columbia community, outside of the classroom, would you most want to impact and why.

 Please list the following (150 words or fewer for each question):